survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 vendor.dc746a5db4ed650296e1.js
 ```

-If the file contents related to a chunk are different, the hash will change as well, thus invalidating the cache.
-More accurately, the browser will send a new request for the new file.
+If the file contents related to a chunk are different, the hash changes as well, thus invalidating the cache.
+More accurately, the browser sends a new request for the new file.
 If only `app` bundle gets updated, only that file needs to be requested again.

 The same result can be achieved by generating static filenames and invalidating the cache through a querystring (i.e., `app.js?d587bbd6e38337f5accd`).
-The part behind the question mark will invalidate the cache.
+The part behind the question mark invalidates the cache.
 According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the more performant.

 ## Setting Up Hashing